ObsidianLabs/SubstrateIDE/docs/README.md

 ### Start Node
 After compiling the project, you can start a node.

-Click the `Network` tab at the top of Substrate IDE, and the main page will switch to the node management page.
+Click the `Network` tab at the top of Substrate IDE, and Substrate IDE will switch to the network management page.

 <p align="center">
   <img src="./img/network_manager.png" width="600px">